Concerto alla rustica: Structure

 The concerto is in three movements and typically takes between 5 and 6 minutes to perform.
 It is scored for a string orchestra and basso continuo, and includes two oboes in its final movement.
 The movements are as follows:

 The first movement is a moto perpetuo—a virtuoso piece for a Baroque orchestra in G major.
 It veers to G minor towards the final bars of the movement.
 The second movement is slow and contrasting, with long chords.
 The third movement is dance-like and swift.
 This last movement emphasizes the sharpened fourth degree of the scale (C sharp), therefore using a Lydian mode—a trait common to folk music.
 This feature was probably known to Vivaldi thanks to the Polish-style sonatas and concertos of his contemporary Georg Philipp Telemann.

 Use in popular culture

-The Concerto alla rustica, which is among Vivaldi's best known concertos, has been featured in a number of films and TV series, among them:
+The Concerto alla rustica has been featured in a number of films and TV series, among them: